begmuhommet/low-ops-docs/docs/how-to/offboard-application.md

 **To offboard an application, follow the steps below:**

-1. On the `Catalog` home page, click on the application you want to offboard.
+1. From the `Home` page, click on the application you want to offboard and navigate to the `Settings` tab.

 ![](../assets/offboarding1.png)

-2. On the application overview page click on the three dots in the upper right corner and select `Remove Entity`.
+2. A pop-up window will appear, input the app name and click `Delete app` to delete the application.

 ![](../assets/offboarding2.png)

-3. A pop-up window will appear, click `Confirm` to delete the application.